leafo/loadkit/README.md

 [`etlua`](http://github.com/leafo/etlua) is a library that lets you create embedded Lua templates.
 The result of the template is a function that when called returns the compiled template.
-Normally you need to load the template and compile the it manually.
+Normally you need to load the template and compile it manually.
 Let's make it so `require` is aware of `.elua` files and returns the compiled template.